matejavulic/Ebank-Web-App/README.md

     - MongoDB server and its database, as far as Robo 3T DBMS
     - MySQL server and corresponding database, as far as MySQL DBMS

-   MongoDB database is, due to its non relational nature, used for storing user access credentials, reference to a user bank account number and other user-centered information.
+   MongoDB database is, due to its non-relational nature, used for storing user access credentials, reference to a user bank account number and other user-centered information.

    MySQL database is used to store users bank account details and all related transaction details.

 ## Presentation tier
-### Front end
+### Front-end
 - **Design principles**
   User interface design was conducted according to the usability guidelines given in [10 Usability Heuristics for User Interface Design](https://www.nngroup.com/articles/ten-usability-heuristics/) by Jacob Nielsen.
 It recommends following heuristics for UI design:
   - 1: Visibility of system status